spuder/MuteMe-arduino/README.md

 Gerber files are available in the [Gerber](./Gerber/) directory, and available on [https://oshwlab.com/owenspencer/muteme-arduino](https://oshwlab.com/owenspencer/muteme-arduino)

-PCB files are available at [https://oshwlab.com/owenspencer/muteme-arduino](https://oshwlab.com/owenspencer/muteme-arduino)
+PCB/BOM files are available in the [EasyEDA](./EasyEDA/) directory and available on  [https://oshwlab.com/owenspencer/muteme-arduino](https://oshwlab.com/owenspencer/muteme-arduino)

 ## Building

 **Q: Should you build this?**